lapinek/platform-scripting/README.md

 Some configuration options can be associated with scripts in the IDM Admin UI.

 To experience it first hand, you could, for example, sign in at `https://default.iam.example.com/admin`, navigate to CONFIGURE > MANAGED OBJECTS > USER, and select the Scripts tab.
-Here, you'll be provided with an a choice of modifying one of the existing scripts or creating a new one:
+Here, you'll be provided with a choice of modifying one of the existing scripts or creating a new one:

 <img src="README_files/idm.admin.managed-object.user.script-manager.scripts.png" alt="IDM Admin, Configure Manged Object, User, Scripts" width="700">